Tournament Registration Requirements:

 A. Tournament winners will be decided by playoffs, except in the case of a five team division.
 Bracket winners will advance to the championship game.
 If an age division is composed of a single bracket, the first and second place teams at the end of the preliminary round will advance to the championship game.
 For a five team division, all teams will play the other teams for a total of four games each, then the division champion and runner-up will be determined by game points.

-B. Should game remain a draw after regulation time, FIFA penalty kicks will be taken to determine the winner.
+B. Should game remain a draw after regulation time, FIFA penalty kicks will be taken to determine the winner (no overtime).
 The best of five penalty kicks taken alternately by each team will determine the winner.
 Only those players on the field at the end of overtime may compete.
 If the penalty kick score is tied at the end of five kicks, teams will continue to take penalty kicks, alternately, until there is a winner.
 All players on the field must take a penalty kick before any player is allowed to kick a second time.

 Failure to Show and Forfeits: